John the Good (bishop of Milan)

-John the Good (Ioannes Bonus, Giovanni Bono or Buono) was Archbishop of Milan from c.
+John the Good (Ioannes Bonus, Giovanni Bono or Buono), also known as John Camillus, was Archbishop of Milan from c.
 641 to 669.
-He is honoured as a Saint in the Catholic Church and his feast day is on January 2.
+He is honoured as a saint in the Eastern Orthodox Church and Roman Catholic Church.

 Life

 The reign of John the Good is remembered for the return of the bishop to the town of Milan after an exile of more than 70 years.
 Actually in 569, the Lombards invaded Northern Italy and conquered its center, Milan, which was recovering from the terrible Gothic War.
 The bishop of Milan, Honoratus escaped to Genoa and Honoratus' successors remained in Genoa.
 Genoa was then a suffragan diocese of Milan but still under the control of the Byzantine Empire.

-John the Good was born in the diocese of Genoa in the village of Recco (also the nearby town of Camogli claims the birth of John).
-It is not exactly known when he became bishop of Milan, but it is believed that his election was in consequence of the 641 conquest of Genoa by the Lombard's King Rothari.
+John the Good was born in the diocese of Genoa in the village of Recco (although the nearby town of Camogli also claims to be his birthplace).
+It is not exactly known when he became bishop of Milan, but it is believed that his election was in consequence of the 641 conquest of Genoa by the King of the Lombards Rothari.
 John as bishop returned to reside in Milan.

 In 649, John was invited to participate to the Lateran Council, but he arrived in Rome when the council had already ended.
-He however subscribed all the documents issued by the council.
+He still however subscribed to all the documents issued by the council.